jacobvarner/100-days-of-code/r1-log.md

 ### R1D54

 Finished up my [chloropeth showing US education data by county](https://codepen.io/jacobvarner/pen/yxVREj).
 This was by far the coolest data graphic I've made using D3.js so far.
 The ability to map out each county in the US using TopoJSON is pretty remarkable.

+### R1D55

+Distracted by football, but managed to start the setup and do some research on treemaps for my final D3 project.